E. Ross Adair Federal Building & U.S. Courthouse

 An onsite surface lot is available for assigned federal tenants only.
 Public transportation is available via Citilink [nongovernment site].

 The building houses the U.S. District and Bankruptcy courts and offices for U.S. Probation, Public Defender, Magistrate, Attorneys, Marshals Service, Trustees, Drug Enforcement Administration, and a U.S. Congressman and Senator.
-On the most recent (2016) Tenant Satisfaction Survey, 75% rated the building and GSA services a four or five on a five-point scale.

 History and Architectural Features